 Having worked on 7 Olympic Ceremonies since 2004, Wonder Works director Piers Shepperd was honoured to be given the role as consultant technical director for PyeongChang 2018.
 It took 4 years of planning, creative development, designing and supporting a highly talented PyeongChang Ceremonies team to bring together a cast of 2000 volunteers, 1280 drones, and 20,000 fireworks for the largest show on earth.
 Michael Hogan at The Telegraph wrote:

 “South Korea considers itself the world’s digital hub and technology was deployed to stunning effect.
 Augmented reality figures sprang to life, wi-fi torches were waved and the laser light show was gorgeous.
 It was downright breathtaking when 1,200 illuminated drones assembled into a snowboarder, then morphed into the Olympic rings.”

 As technical director, it was Piers’ job to develop a ‘ceremony fit’ team to realise this creative vision whilst also being resilient under pressure.
 Piers said:

-You can’t afford to have 400 people on the payroll for six months, so for a technical director it’s about creating an effective team, fast.
-Hardly anyone had done an event of this size, so I focused on getting back to basics – regular communication and education on how technical production should run.
-I love the fact that in the Opening Ceremony we saw North Korea and South Korea come in as one team.
-We had no idea that was going to happen 6 weeks before.
+“My role wasn’t prescriptive.
+It was about building awareness of how other Ceremonies had managed risk and tackled the issues common to all major events….You can’t afford to have 400 people on the payroll for six months, so for a technical director it’s about creating an effective team, fast.
+This scale of event is rare, so I focused on getting back to basics – regular communication and education on how technical production should run.”

-It was aspirational, dreamy, idyllic…The director’s artistic touch framed a meaningful celebration, but it would not have graduated to powerful without some real humanity.
-That happened when North and South Korea marched into the stadium under a unified flag…waving little white flags featuring an image of the countries’ peninsula in blue and basking in rock-star applause.
+“It was aspirational, dreamy, idyllic…The director’s artistic touch framed a meaningful celebration, but it would not have graduated to powerful without some real humanity.
+That happened when North and South Korea marched into the stadium under a unified flag…waving little white flags featuring an image of the countries’ peninsula in blue and basking in rock-star applause.”